 FILE_LOADSto reduce costs.

-- For heavy writes that are less than 1 millisecond, consider using a third-party datastore installed on Compute Engine or Cloud Pub/Sub.
+- For heavy writes that are less than 1 millisecond, consider using a third-party datastore installed on Compute Engine or Pub/Sub.

 Your data pipeline might have one of several offline flows to: